Colin Peacock's lecture notes for the 'University of Auckland Winter Lectures 2010: The End(s) of Journalism?'

 Some menace.
 And this from a giveaway paper that doesn't need to sell itself.

-by and large ethical and responsible, as I hope I've pointed out, pump up emotions and sift facts to an extent which can distort the story and compromise the truth?
+So why do journalists, who are by and large ethical and responsible, as I hope I've pointed out, pump up emotions and sift facts to an extent which can distort the story and compromise the truth?

 I'd like to give you another view on that now from someone who has put it better than I could hope to do.